CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/README.md

 ### Task 1: Plot the probability of each bit string for various circuit widths and depths

 We implemented the rotation gates and sampled the outputs from the quantum circuit to obtain a random distribution of bit string probabilities.
 In the Julia implementation, we chose to test combinations of 4, 8, 12 qubits with varying depths of 1, 256 and 512 gates.
-We generated speckle patterns of each combination which is shown here in the following figure.
+We generated speckle patterns of each combination which is shown here in the following figure. *Note: these speckle patterns are normalized.*

 ![Task 1: Speckle Patterns](./img/task-1-speckle-patterns.svg)